 If it is hard for you to remember all the anchoring points, take a picture.
 It will help you replace the zipper correctly, or if you are in a rush and don’t have time to replace the zipper in one sitting, you can come back any time, and with the help of pictures, you can continue replacing it.

 Also, you will want to replace the new zipper accurately to stay in the right place and last a long time.

 After placing the zipper, press the seams flat with the help of iron before this step.
 To put your new zipper, open it, and first align one side.

-Remember when you pinning the new zipper, put it face down.
+Remember when you are pinning the new zipper, put it face down.
 Since the item is inside out, the pull can be accessible from the right side.

 4- Sewing The New Zipper

 You can sew the new zipper either by hand or with the machine.
-If you are sewing it with the machine, use the zipper foot.
+If you are sewing it with the device, use the zipper foot.
 I found the most effective and easiest way to do this is to unzip your backpack zipper and sew it from the top-down and item’s right side facing down.